Aethelflaed/Aethelflaed/README.md

 ## Hi there 👋

+My name is Jaffa (or Geoffroy in French) and I'm a passionate software engineer available looking for work as a B2B contractor.

+I recently returned home after two years of traveling, and I'm now actively looking for work, preferably long-term contracts.

 <!--
 **Aethelflaed/Aethelflaed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.